melrefaiy2018/publication-scripts/2023/Lankacidin_C_to_Tubulin/README.md

 - Slurm job templates (`gpujob.sh`, `job.sh`, headers in MMPBSA scripts) contain email/account fields—update them for your cluster.
 - The scripts still default to historic module names; change the `module load` lines to your available GROMACS/AmberTools/OpenBabel/ACPYPE modules or paths.
 - Run all scripts from this folder so relative paths resolve correctly after the re-organization.

-## Provenance
-These workflows were used for the tubulin–lankacidin studies:
-- Ayoub, A. T., Elrefaiy, M. A., et al. (2022) “Bioinspired computational design of lankacidin derivatives for improvement in antitumor activity.”
-Future Medicinal Chemistry 14, 1349–1360.
-DOI:10.4155/fmc-2022-0134.
-- Ayoub, A. T., Elrefaiy, M. A., & Arakawa, K. (2019) “Computational prediction of the mode of binding of antitumor lankacidin C to tubulin.”
-ACS Omega 4(2), 4461–4471.
-DOI:10.1021/acsomega.8b03470.